Are you ready to burn off that belly fat?

 Potential outcomes of poor cardiovascular health include these:

-• Valvular (heart valve) disease: a disease affecting one or more of the four heart chambers or valves.
+• Valvular heart disease: Dysfunction in one or more of the heart’s four valves.

 The Benefits of Cardio